jbush001/NyuziProcessor/firmware/nuengine/README.md

 # How to run

+- The C++ compiler for this target must be built and installed (https://github.com/jbush001/LLVM-GPGPU)
+- Need to build local tools by typing 'make' in the top directory of this project.

 ## Using instruction accurate simulator

 This is the easiest way to run the engine and has the fewest external tool dependencies.
 It also executes fastest.
-- The C++ compiler for this target must be built and installed (https://github.com/jbush001/LLVM-GPGPU)
-- Need to build local tools by typing 'make' in the top directory of this project.

 From within this folder, type 'make run' to build and execute the project.
 It will write the final contents of the framebuffer in fb.bmp.

-## Using verilog model
+## Using Verilog model

-This requires having the Verilog model built.
-- Make sure Verilator is installed (http://www.veripool.org/projects/verilator/wiki/Installing)
-- cd into the rtl/ directory and type 'make verilator'

 Type 'make verirun'.
-As in the instruction accurate simulator, the framebuffer will be dumped to fb.bmp.
+As with the instruction accurate simulator, the framebuffer will be dumped to fb.bmp.

 ## Profiling

-Same as above, except use 'make profile'.
+Type 'make profile'.
 It will run for a while, then print a list of functions and how many cycles are spent in each.
 It will also dump the internal processor performance counters.

 This requires c++filt to be installed, which should be included with recent versions of binutils.